Fan287/olist_analysis/README.md

 ## Analysis Procedures
 ### Check the present repurchase rate by SQL query
 ![olist_repurchase_rate_sql](https://github.com/Fan287/olist_analysis/assets/148685693/d5205689-619a-4471-8834-372bb4fd677d)
-The result shows repurchase rate is appoximately 3%, which is seriously low.
-To find out the reasons, customers' comments are assumed possibly provide some hits to explain.
+The result shows that the repurchase rate is approximately 3%, which is significantly low.
+To identify the reasons, customer comments are assumed to potentially provide some insights.

 ### Find out the customer's thought by Python (NLTK)
 - NLTK is used to tokenize over 40,000 customers' comments and filter out the stop words.
 And it provides a list of frequency of meaningful words.
 The top ten of the list: